 - automate transactions related to subcontractors’ terms and conditions, for instance: invoices and payments when deliverables are accepted or milestones are met.

-- register some project work performance data, for instance: project or phase authorization/closure, team members assignments, time and expense sheets approval, activity and tasks progress or completion records, state recording for change management events, rebaselining, project procurement decisions, etc.
+- register some project work performance data, for instance: project or phase authorization/closure, team members assignments, time and expense sheets approvals, activity and tasks progress or completion records, change management events, rebaselining, project procurement decisions, etc.

 - register project status reports.

-I think of the last topic as the more likely in the short term for several reasons, including:
+The last topic is more likely in the short term for several reasons:

-- Right now, PMIS tools can start using the available software APIs transparently to end users –they don’t need to know about the Blockchain underlying technology.
+- PMIS tools can start using the available software APIs transparently to end users –users don’t need to know about the Blockchain underlying technology.

 - Project based organizations are using more and more agile methods to provide agile project status reporting avoiding the bureaucracy of document elaborations or management by meetings.
-They prefer internet online real time reporting.
+Internet online real time reporting is the preferred way.

 - There is a high correlation between project success and effective monitoring.
 All seriously failed projects –ending up with huge delays and cost overruns– suffer from lack of good practices in monitor and control project work.
-Conversely, successful projects are devoted to periodic reviews: Variances and forecasts are measured against the project performance baselines, and corrective actions are taken to meet the project management goals of schedule, cost, scope, quality, etc. Measure and adjust regularly is key to finish the project on time and on budget: Today we have an overcost of €10,000.
+Conversely, successful projects are devoted to periodic reviews: Variances and forecasts are measured against the project performance baselines, and corrective actions are taken to meet the project management goals of schedule, cost, scope, quality, etc. Measure and adjust regularly is key to finish the project on time and on budget: We know a project is well managed if we hear the Project Manager saying things like these: Today we have an overcost of €10,000.
 What can we do to save €10,000 to finish on budget?
 We forecast a time variance at completion of 3 weeks.
 What can we do to save 3 weeks to finish on time?